Resources for becoming a more sustainable musician/music lover

 The music indsustry is finally taking reducing the climate impact of touring.
 Reports commissioned by the bands Massive Attack and Coldplay are setting out guidelines for global tours.

-Younger artists like AY Young and his Battery Tour and Dane Myers, powering concerts with his Tesla are changing touring for smaller tours.
+Younger artists like AY Young and his Battery Tour and Dane Myers, powering concerts with his Tesla are changing #touring for smaller tours.
 Stay tuned!

 Northshore Printing

 Northshore Printing has shirts, masks, and printed items that are environmentally friendly.
-Also, check out this inspiration about another eco-friendly way to have tour shirts.
+Also, check out this inspiration about another eco-friendly way to have tour shirts. #swag

 Founders Mike and Ethan with Sea Us Rise t shirts